HaukeBartsch/unbids/README.md

 ### Example 1 - BRATS

-The brats dataset contains NIfTI images that contain four different 3D volumes (4D .nii.gz).
+The brats dataset has files that contain four different 3D volumes (4D .nii.gz).
 The call above will convert one of these files into a folder of DICOM with a single series (4 volumes with repeating slice locations).

 ### Example 2 - ISLES-2022